Airfix is the oldest UK manufacturer of scale plastic kits & toy figures and has been producing plastic kits since 1952.

 In the late 1940s Airfix was approached by tractor manufacturer Harry Ferguson to make a model of one of his tractors that could be used by his sales team as a way to promote his products.
 Because of problems making the model, it was decided to make it in a series of parts which were then to be assembled by a team of trained workers.

 This ready-built tractor proved to be popular and Ferguson allowed Airfix to produce them as toys and sell them under the Airfix name.
 It soon became obvious that more tractors could be sold if they were cheaper, and to achieve this they sold the kits unmade with instructions.
 This proved to be successful and shortly after Woolworths approached Airfix suggesting that by using a more stable polystyrene plastic and poly bags with a card header, it would meet the Woolworths retail price of 2 shillings.
 The small scale Golden Hind was launched in 1952.
-Woolworths buyers than began to ask for more subjects, then soon after Airfix began to produced a wider range of polybagged model kits – the all famous Spitfire model appearing from 1953.
+Soon after Airfix began to produce a wider range of model kits, like the all famous Spitfire model appearing from 1953.

-In the 1980s the plastic kit modeling hobby went into decline, this was blamed on a number of factors such as the introduction of computer games, precision die-cast models becoming available, a rise in oil prices -which of course affected the price of plastic- and declining birth rates.
+In the 1980s the plastic kit modeling hobby went into decline, this was blamed on a number of factors such as the introduction of computer games, precision die-cast models becoming available, and a rise in oil prices.
 Due to this and heavy losses in Airfix’s other toy businesses, they were forced to declare bankruptcy, then later bought by General Mills.